AdguardTeam/AdguardAssistant/README.md

     $ gulp dev

-It will compiling `assistant.user.js` file without minification.
+This will compile `assistant.user.js` file without minification.

 For development build with watcher on file changes and debugging from local server:

     $ gulp watch

-This starts the browser with the address `http://localhost:3000` for debugging using extensions (e.g. [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)).
+This will open `http://localhost:3000` in browser for debugging with extensions (e.g. [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)).
 Local server will serve from `build` directory.
 To apply the script, you must specify a script in the address like `http://localhost:3000/assistant.user.js`.

 To run the task of downloading the localization files, put the `.keys.json` configuration file in the `config` directory.